Mission Capable Audio

 Animal Spirits: Markets, life, and investing.
 Arguably my favorite right now.
 It’s mostly about investing with pop culture mixed in, so if you are into that, you will love it.

-Joe DeFranco’s Industrial Strength Show: One of the best strength and conditioning podcast out there.
+Joe DeFranco’s Industrial Strength Show: One of the best strength and conditioning podcasts out there.
 Mostly about training for performance with some health and fitness mixed in.

 I listen to these as I have time/if one interests me

-Joe Rogan Experience: Highly entertaining podcast with a lot of information coming down at the same time.
+Joe Rogan Experience: Most popular podcast in the world for a reason.
+Highly entertaining with a lot of information coming down at the same time.
 Joe Rogan is surprisingly into health and fitness, way more than you would believe if you didn’t know him.
-A lot of this is pure comedy, but Joe gets into real subjects in addition to just being entertaining.
+A lot of this is pure comedy, but Joe gets into a wide range of real subjects in addition to just being entertaining.

 QUESTION: Do you have a good podcast we need to check out?
 Post thoughts to comments.